vbhatt99/api-testing-java/docs/quick-start.md

 Get up and running with the API Testing Java project in 5 minutes!
 This guide will help you set up the project, run the application, and start testing APIs immediately.

+## ⚠️ Important Notice

+**This is educational software for learning API testing.
+By using this project, you acknowledge that:**
+- You are solely responsible for the security and operation of your deployment
+- The original creator is not liable for any security issues or damages
+- This software is provided "as is" without warranty
+- Default configurations are for learning purposes only

 ## ⚡ 5-Minute Setup

 ### Prerequisites Check